-Refer to our fact sheet on the Notifiable Data Breaches Scheme and our privacy guide for further information.
+Refer to our privacy guide for further information.

 Depending on the nature of the data breach, you may also be required to notify other regulators including:

 - the Australian Digital Health Agency if the data breach relates to the My Health Record System, and - a NSW public sector agency if you are providing services to them as they will need to assess their obligations under the Privacy and Personal Information Protection Act 1998 (NSW).